What is Binocular Vision Dysfunction?

 Prism glasses offer several advantages for individuals with BVD, including:

-- Relief from Symptoms: Prism glasses can significantly reduce or even completely eliminate symptoms such as headaches, dizziness, double or overlapping vision, and eye strain.
+- Relief from Symptoms of BVD: Prism glasses can significantly reduce or even completely eliminate symptoms such as headaches, dizziness, double or overlapping vision, and eye strain.

 - Improved Comfort: By aligning the images correctly, prism glasses reduce the constant cycle of misalignment and realignment in your eyes, preventing eye muscle strain and discomfort.